 When your skin is damaged from injury or surgery, your body works to heal the area by forming new collagen protein fibers known as a scar.
 The tissue that is formed has a different appearance, contour and consistency than your normal skin.
 For that reason, some patients make the decision to undergo scar revision procedures to improve the appearance of the scar.
-Before you take that step, learn about the pros and cons of this procedure.
+Before you take that step, you may be asking yourself, “Is scar revision surgery worth it?”

 Different Interventions Can Produce Visible Improvements That Last

 Depending on the location and severity of your scar, your doctor may employ one of several types of interventions.
 If your scar has left your skin bumpy, dermabrasion can flatten raised sections while injectable fillers can help to plump up recessed portions.

 Surgical re-sculpting can actually change the shape of your scar to help it blend in better with the surrounding area.
 If your scar is too wide, it may be made thinner and more acceptable.
 A technique called tissue expansion can stretch out the surrounding “normal” skin.
 Once this is performed the old scar can be excised and the “extra” skin created by tissue expansion can be used to replace the unattractive scar.
 This way the unwanted scar is removed and replaced by normal skin.

 A procedure called a “Z-plasty” can change the direction of your scar.
 This often helps to break up a straight-line scar making it look less obvious.
 Lasers can be used to blend in the scar by injuring the adjacent “normal” skin so that the color and texture mismatch between the adjacent normal skin and scar is less obvious.